 Be aware of optimism bias.
 As human beings, and this is borne out by psychology studies, we tend to overestimate our abilities required to perform a task and constantly underestimate the complexity of the task in question.
 Hence, whenever we estimate a project, one of the main reasons why projects go over time and over budget is because of the optimism bias because we think it is easier than it actually is.
 “Oh, we have the resources to handle that.”
 So you have to make an adjustment for that – both on the revenue side and on the cost side.

 Find Out More

-Cora Systems CEO Philip Martin goes into more details on the above in his guide to effective Portfolio Planning entitled “Portfolio Planning Can Save Millions on Your Bottom Line”.
+Cora Systems CEO Philip Martin goes into more detail on the pillars described above in his guide to effective Portfolio Planning entitled “Portfolio Planning Can Save Millions on Your Bottom Line”.
 The guide draws on Philip’s 30 years of experience in the portfolio and project management industry, helping organizations across Europe, the Middle East, and the USA.
-Download the guide here.